 6 Nov 2024

-Other, Online/In person, Hallerstrasse 6, Bern, Switzerland
+Other, 12:30, Online/Anna Nussbaum Auditorium, Hallerstrasse 6, Bern, Switzerland

 Intersectionality: Minority Women Self-Representation in The Digital Realm: Know the GAP gender lectures